jessesquires/jessesquires.com/hire-me.md

  - Update existing apps with new features or bug fixes
  - Refactor existing code to make it more maintainable and testable
  - Explore new product ideas with quick prototypes
- - Assist with your team's code review, offering advice on architecture design and other improvements
+ - Assist with your team's code review, offering advice on architecture design and best practices

 ### Rates

 I typically work with open-ended, ongoing contracts at an hourly rate.
-However, I also offer flat rates for fixed-length projects or projects with a single, well-defined deliverable.
+However, I also offer flat rates for projects with fixed-lengths and well-defined deliverables.
 My rates vary depending on the nature and scope of the project, your budget, and the size of your organization.
-For example, building an entire app is a much different project than updating an existing app, and a Fortune 500 company is not the same as a non-profit.
+For example, building an entire app is very different than updating an existing app, and a Fortune 500 company is not the same as a non-profit.
 Please [get in touch]({% link contact.md %}) to discuss your project.
 Let me know what you are looking for, and we can figure out what works best!

 ### Location